-The Department of Information Systems at the Hankamer School of Business, Baylor University, is accepting applications for three tenure-track faculty positions and one clinical faculty position to begin in Fall, 2018:
+The Department of Information Systems at the Hankamer School of Business, Baylor University, is accepting applications for two tenure-track/tenured faculty positions and two clinical faculty positions to begin in Fall, 2020:

 - Assistant to Associate Professor in MIS

-- Assistant to Associate Professor in MIS (Business Analytics)
+- Clinical Assistant Professor in MIS (non-tenure track)

-- Clinical Assistant Professor of QBA (non-tenure track)
+- Clinical Assistant Professor in Business Communication (non-tenure track)

-The desired start date for all positions is Fall 2018.
-Preliminary interviews will be held at the AMCIS conference in August in Boston.
+The desired start date for all positions is August, 2020.
+Preliminary interviews will be held at the AMCIS conference in August for the tenure-track positions, and later in the fall for the clinical positions.
 The general application deadline for all positions will remain open until the position is filled.

 The Hankamer School of Business (www.baylor.edu/business/) is AACSB accredited and home to the Department of Information Systems (www.baylor.edu/business/mis/).
-The Information Systems Department has 27 fulltime faculty supporting three fulltime MIS degrees (BBA, MSIS, and PhD) as well as business school service courses in quantitative business analysis (QBA), MIS, and business communications.
+The Information Systems Department has 31 fulltime faculty supporting three fulltime MIS degrees (BBA, MSIS, and PhD) as well as business school service courses in quantitative business analysis (QBA), MIS, and business communications.
 Faculty positions in Baylor’s Department of Information Systems offer market-competitive salaries, generous research support, and better than average benefits.
 Benefits include tuition remission for spouses and dependents at Baylor and a consortium of other highly regarded private universities.
-In August, 2015, the department moved into the new state-of-the-art Paul L. Foster Campus for Business and Innovation (http://www.baylor.edu/giving/fostercampus/).